objectiv/objectiv-analytics/README.md

 * Covers a wide range of use cases: from basic product analytics to predictive analysis with ML
 * Works with any dataset that embraces the open analytics taxonomy
-* New models & functions are added continuously (coming up: impact attribution of product features on conversion)
+* New models & functions are added continuously

 ### Bach modeling library